 Geography

-The nation of Cressida is the only nation significantly spread out across multiple cities.
+The nation of Cressida is the second largest nation. it is spread out among four cities.
 Among the cities of Cressida, its capital, New Asha, does stand out.

 New Asha